prasadaman2000/Interactive-Lab-Hub/Lab 4/README.md

 **\*\*\*What are some things these sketches raise as questions?
 What do you need to physically prototype to understand how to anwer those questions?\*\*\***

+These sketches only show the outside of the device - it is unclear how the sensors/buttons will be mounted to the inside of the housing.
+I would need to physically prototype the device and place buttons and sensors in order to understand how all of this will work.

 **\*\*\*Pick one of these display designs to integrate into your prototype.\*\*\***

+I will integrate display 4, which uses the ambient lighting to control the light, along with a display that shows relevant information and a button to toggle the state of the light.

 **\*\*\*Explain the rationale for the design.\*\*\*** (e.g. Does it need to be a certain size or form or need to be able to be seen from a certain distance?)

+The design is made so because there are cases where the ambient lighting is not the only factor that determines if a light should be turned on.
+For example, if it is time to go to bed, one may choose to turn the light off, even if it is dark outside.
+However, the device may still be useful in situations where it may be inconvenient to get up and turn the light on.

 Build a cardbord prototype of your design.